carrot-u/carrot-u-docs/2019-session/extra/learning_101.md

   * Every 40 - 60 minutes, switch gears

 ### Tell your programmer friends what you're working on
-  * They might have some awesome resources.
+  * They might share some awesome resources.
   * It's good practice to explain what you're learning to someone else
   * Beware the tech gear bro